galtproject/galtproject-docs/en/Whitepaper.md

 ## Communities of Property Owners

 In both types of territories property owners can unite in communities for self-governance.
 The main goal of such a community is to unite owners in a specific territory, enact laws and raise funds in ETH, DAI or any ERC20 to achieve common goals (physical protection of property, management of common property, construction of common infrastructure, etc.).
 In fact, the Community is a decentralized autonomous organization (DAO) of Property owners and may be an alternative to municipal government.
 Such a system is devoid of the shortcomings of the existing public administration system, since it cannot be usurped by corrupt officials.
+Communities of Property Owners can be as small as an apartment house, or several houses on one road, or as big as whole city or region.
+Imagine a city where all residents (tenants and homeowners) can use their smartphone to raise funds to the budget in ETH or any ERC20, vote on important issues and choose city managers.
+All operations are performed on smart contracts and therefore cannot be blocked, restricted or tampered with.

 ### General community architecture
 Each community is a set of smart contracts that is created using a factory.
 Property owners create their personal Locker smart contract and transfer the token of the land plot or real estate to it.
 With this contract, they can create a Reputation in proportion to the number of square meters of property.
 The opportunity to join the community is determined by voting of existing members.
 Owners use their Reputation to create Proposals and vote on them in Voting smart contract.